sopnode/oai5g-rru/README.md

 ### Deployment

 Finally, the **demo-oai.py** script will deploy the OAI5G pods on the k8s cluster.
-However, if you prefer to do it manually, you will have to do the following steps on *fit01*:
+However, if you prefer to do it manually, you will have to do the following steps on the k8s worker node:

 ##### Wait until all fit nodes are in READY state